-B. Affordability Criteria and Principal Forgiveness Eligibility
+A. Affordability Criteria and General Principal Forgiveness Eligibility

 EPA's BIL Implementation memorandum dated March 8, 2022, describes a key priority of BIL as "[ensuring] that disadvantaged communities benefit equitably from the historic investment in water infrastructure."
 Additionally, EPA expects states to, "Evaluate and revise, as needed, the CWSRF affordability criteria."
 To meet this expectation, Wisconsin reviewed numerous potential criteria and other policy changes.
-As a result of this work, a revised Affordability Criteria is detailed below.
+As a result of this work, a revised Affordability Criteria was proposed in SFY 2023.